-The Cumberland Winter Bird Project is a community project focused on getting to know the winter birds in our backyard, forests, and wetlands over the months of December and January.
+The Cumberland Winter Bird Project is an ongoing community project focused on getting to know the winter birds in our backyard, forests, and wetlands each year over the winter months.

-Did you know the Comox Valley is one of the most significant areas for wintering and migratory waterfowl and waterbirds in British Columbia?
-Yup!
-Winters in the forests and wetlands of Cumberland is a wonderful time to get to know our neighbours in nature.
+Did you know the Comox Valley is one of the most significant areas for wintering and migratory waterfowl and water birds in British Columbia?

 In the forest, this is a big winter for cones on Douglas-fir, meaning it is also a great year to see massive flocks of seed-eating finches such as Pine Siskins, Red Crossbills, and the more rare White-winged Crossbill.
 Pacific Wrens also stick around in deep forest cover and can be seen hopping around in dense undergrowth or heard giving their extremely long, musical song.
 Higher in the canopy, you may see and hear Chestnut-backed Chickadees, Golden-crowned Kinglets, and a variety of woodpeckers.